JustinPelletier/IBD-segment/README.md

 ### Python environment

 The clustering script requires `python-igraph`.
-The summary and FST-clumping scripts otherwise use only the Python standard library.
+Final plots require NumPy and Matplotlib.
+The summary, relatedness-selection, and FST-clumping scripts otherwise use only the Python standard library.

 ```bash
 module load python/3.14.2